 Close your eyes.

-INA nearly scoffed in his face.
+INA nearly scoffed.
 As handsome as he was, the rogue in IOT couldn’t be trusted.
 Besides, he was hiding something.
 She felt it.

 Go on, close them.